dhyan-aranha/AmsterdamLeanSeminar/_posts/2024-09-20-First-Meeting.md

 [Mathlib](https://leanprover-community.github.io/mathlib4_docs/)

-[Theorem Proving in Lean](https://leanprover.github.io/theorem_proving_in_lean/): This uses Lean 3, in our seminar we will work in Lean 4.
-This reference is here because it gets into what is going on "under the hood" of lean.
+[Theorem Proving in Lean](https://lean-lang.org/theorem_proving_in_lean4/title_page.html): This reference is here because it gets into what is going on "under the hood" of lean.

 [Mathematics in Lean textbook](https://leanprover-community.github.io/mathematics_in_lean/)